-What about Blue Dawn Dish Detergent for Stripping Diapers?
+What about Blue Dawn Dish Soap for Stripping Diapers?

 I don’t know where the whole strip your diapers with Dawn thing started, but it is by far my biggest pet peeve recommendation out there because it is SO *&^%# WRONG!

-I’ll confess, I use Dawn dish soap as a stain remover for grease stains on my clothing.
+I’ll confess, I used to use Dawn dish soap as a stain remover for grease stains on my clothing.
 That said, we’re talking about a small dab of the finger on a surface grease stain.
-But now, after doing some research for this post, I’m seriously rethinking even those small dabs too.
+But now, after doing some research for this post, I’ve stopped doing even those small dabs too.

 Here’s the deal; Dawn dish soap is amazing at washing out oil.
 After all, that’s what it does right, it washes crude oil off of ducks, and food oils off your dishes.
 It does it really well.
 But it’s ONLY good for oil.

 In the big list of things that will cause build-up on your diapers only one of those is oil based: petroleum and zinc diaper creams.